jianfenglan/jianfenglan.github.io/explorations.md

 }
 </style>

-<p class="epigraph">"One's destination is never a place, but a new way of seeing things."</p>
+<p class="epigraph">“One’s destination is never a place, but a new way of seeing things.”</p>

 <div class="gallery-grid">